orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vdc.md

 - `class` (String) The storage class of the storage profile.
 It can be `silver`, `silver_r1`, `silver_r2`, `gold`, `gold_r1`, `gold_r2`, `gold_hm`, `platinum3k`, `platinum3k_r1`, `platinum3k_r2`, `platinum3k_hm`, `platinum7k`, `platinum7k_r1`, `platinum7k_r2`, `platinum7k_hm`.
-- `default` (Boolean) Set this storage profile as default for this VDC.
-Only one storage profile can be default per VDC.
+- `default` (Boolean) Set this storage profile as default for this vDC.
+Only one storage profile can be default per vDC.
 - `limit` (Number) Max number of units allocated for this storage profile.
 In Gb.
 It must be between 500 and 10000.